RobinWu218/Clue/README.txt

 You may not leave and re-enter the same building in a single turn.
 You may do so across different turns, though.

+** For full instructions: **
+http://www.hasbro.com/common/instruct/Clue_(2002).pdf

-For more information, please see the instruction booklet: http://www.hasbro.com/common/instruct/Clue_(2002).pdf
+Things that are different from rules described in the instruction booklet:

-Things that are different from rules described in the instruction booklet: 1.
-Players are allowed to enter the same square twice on the same turn.
+1. Players are allowed to enter the same square twice on the same turn.
 2. Player have to use up all steps before ending their turns unless they enter a building.
 3. Unlike in the board game where each weapon is moved around when being suggested or accused, languages do not show up on our map.

 ********************************************************************************